aytankhalilova/Pizza-Mizza/README.md

 This pizza application has some possibilities:
 * Singin and Signup account
 * Menu window
-* Adda and Remove extensions
+* Add and Remove extensions
 * Ordering a pizza
 * Admin check orders and income(Admin username: Admin; password: admin)

 ## Setup/Installation Requirements
-* To start "Pizza Mizza" application:
+To start "Pizza Mizza" application:
 * download the whole files
 * run the pizza_welcome.py file